 Medical factors that can cause premature ejaculation include:

-- A number of biological factors might contribute to premature ejaculation, including:
+- Several biological factors might contribute to premature ejaculation, including:

 - Abnormal hormone levels